 When I was a baby, I hated eating.
 My parents told me they force-fed me.
 Yup.
 Can you imagine?
 By the time I was two, I was a stress eater.
 Carbs were my go-to.
 Donuts, cookies, cake.
 My mother tells me this.
 At the age of four, I began to put on weight as I started school and discovered that I had severe anxiety that would go untreated for decades.

 Food was my comfort.
 My best friend.
 I had trouble making and keeping friends.
 I was a shy, overweight child.
 I got teased and picked on.
 Some of the taunts remain with me to this day.
 I know that children can be cruel without realizing it, but sometimes adults can be too.
 I was made to feel ashamed of my unruly body for decades.
-To this day, I still carry some of that shame, I am sorry to say.
+I still carry some of that shame, I am sorry to say.

 My mother and nonna (Italian for grandmother) would encourage me to ‘mangia’ (eat) in one breath and in the next chastise me for gaining weight.
 We were fed pasta 6 nights a week for years and had big Sunday family dinners that lasted for hours.
 I was also sometimes the only kid at Weight Watchers or Diet Workshop.
 Oh God.
 Those memories are still hard to conjure up.
 People were nice enough, but I knew I didn’t belong.
 I didn’t want to either.